hannah-joseph/myCV_HannahJoseph/README.md

 ## Skills

-- Experience with Microsoft Office (Excel, Word, Powerpoint)
+- Experience with Microsoft Office & Applications
 - Experience with R
 - Experience with Python
+- Organizational Skills
+- Medical Scribing
+- Knowledge of EMR